-Upon completing the two-year Media Technology Program, students will have the basic knowledge and skills for entry into the areas of communigraphics, reprographics, telecommunications, and audio visual equipment repair and maintenance.
+Upon completing the two-year Media Technology program, students will have the basic knowledge and skills for entry into the areas of communigraphics, reprographics, telecommunications, and audio visual equipment repair and maintenance.
 The program prepares students for para-professional roles in education, public service, business, and industry.
 Each of the areas is presented through discussion of modern techniques and laboratory experience in designing and producing instructional materials as well as in the operation of a media production center or instructional media services center.
-Both basic certificate programs require 21 credit hours.
-An Associate of Applied Science degree program requires 64 credit hours.
+The basic certificate program requires 22 credit hours.
+An associate of applied science degree program requires 65 credit hours.